SengSokim/e-learning-portal/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+Sure, here's a template for a README.md file tailored for a Next.js 14 project with Tailwind CSS:

+markdown
+Copy code
+# Next.js 14 with Tailwind CSS

+This is a starter template for building a web application using Next.js version 14 with Tailwind CSS.

+## Features

+- **Next.js 14**: Take advantage of the latest features and improvements in Next.js.
+- **Tailwind CSS**: Quickly style your components using Tailwind CSS utility classes.
+- **Responsive Design**: Build responsive layouts easily with Tailwind CSS's mobile-first approach.
+- **Fast Refresh**: Enjoy fast development with Next.js's Fast Refresh feature.
+- **Static Site Generation (SSG)**: Generate static pages for improved performance and SEO.
+- **Server-side Rendering (SSR)**: Use SSR for dynamic content and better SEO.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: